DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake: DatAasee DatAasee

 The data model of the \texttt{DatAasee} data-tier follows the metadata-lake schema proposed in Section~3 and Section~4: Intra-object metadata is stored in a vertex, and inter-object metadata is encoded by edges.
 The vertices consist of descriptive, technical, processual, social, and raw metadata, where the descriptive metadata key-value pairs are derived from the DataCite 4.5 metadata kernel (DataCite Metadata Working Group 2024).
 Furthermore, administrative metadata is omitted, since all metadata records are unrestrictedly available to all users for reading (license and rights fields are kept as descriptive metadata).

 In terms of a relational database, the \texttt{metadata} vertex schema (intra-object attributes) corresponds to a wide table with a star schema for enumerable dimensions.
-Edge types are a subset of the DataCite item relations together with a subset of the OpenWEMI (Dublin Core Metadata Initiative 2024) entity relations, of which the latter encode the FRBR.
+Edge types are a subset of the DataCite item relations together with a subset of the OpenWEMI (Dublin Core Metadata Initiative 2024) entity relations.
 For details about the database schema, see the Appendix.

 In the metadata-lake, the two mandatory intra-object attributes are the record identifier and raw metadata.
-While the former is computed as a \textbf{xxh64} hash from a subset of descriptive and processual metadata which is then \textbf{base64url} encoded, the latter is stored as a plain string, since only textual metadata was assumed.
+While the former is computed as a \textbf{SHA256} hash from a subset of descriptive and processual metadata and then \textbf{base64url} encoded, the latter is stored as a plain string, since only textual metadata was assumed.

 \hypertarget{alternative-implementations}{ \paragraph{Alternative Implementations} }

 The property-graph-based implementation chosen for \texttt{DatAasee} is not imperative.
 Likewise, a relational or knowledge-graph-based data-tier could have been used.
 In case of a relational database, the inter-object metadata would be emulated by a single or multiple junction tables, while in a knowledge graph, the intra-object metadata can be constructed via statements with literal objects.
 Thus, if implementation constraints or additional requirements demand it, alternative database types are compatible.
 However, in the author's opinion a property graph is the ideal choice for the proposed metadata-lake.